Marujah/create-chrome-extension/README.md

 ## Installation in chrome browser

-1. Clone or download this repository to your local machine.
 2. Open Google Chrome and go to `chrome://extensions/`.
 3. Enable Developer Mode by toggling the switch in the top right corner.
-4. Click on "Load unpacked" and select the folder containing this extension's files.
+4. Click on "Load unpacked" and select the folder containing the extension's files.

 ## Usage